R-Haecker/python_unity_images/readme.md

 <img src="https://github.com/R-Haecker/python_unity_images/raw/master/data/dataset/examples_to_show/ex2.png" height="210" width="410">

 ## Documentation
-The documentation of the python code can be found here: <https://python-unity-images.readthedocs.io/en/latest/>.

-Additionaly a detailed report as pdf can be found here: report.pdf
+This read me file is a part of a a detailed [report](report.pdf) and the used python code is commented in this [Documentation](https://python-unity-images.readthedocs.io/en/latest/).

 ## Getting Started
 * Download this repository or